ikshvaku01/DSA/C++ NOTES/ARRAYS.md

-## Traversing a String:
+## Traversing an Array:

 ### `Naive Approach` :
-The simplest approach to solve this problem is to iterate a loop over the range>
+The simplest approach to solve this problem is to iterate a loop over the range
 * `Time Complexity : O(N)`
 * `Auxiliary Space : O(1)`
 ```cpp